xak2000/nomad/website/source/docs/job-specification/update.html.md

 }
 ```

-By placing the shared parameters in the job's update stanza, each groups update
+By placing the shared parameters in the job's update block, each groups update
-stanza may be kept to a minimum.
-The merged update stanzas for each group
+block may be kept to a minimum.
+The merged update blocks for each group
 becomes:

 ```hcl